andrewacashner/hearingfaithms/chapters/chapter-2.md

 kinds of listeners were present, these pieces must have shaped attitudes and beliefs in the broader community.

-#### Contests of the Senses (Irízar and Carrión at Segovia Cathedral)
+#### Contests of the Senses at Segovia Cathedral

 Two villancicos from Segovia in the later seventeenth century demonstrate that devotional music could present a sophisticated discourse on sensation and faith, one that not only educated hearers about doctrine but actually challenged them to listen with new ears.
-The contest of the senses in Calderón's play is echoed in villancicos by successive chapelmasters at Segovia Cathedral.
+The contest of the senses in Calderón's play is echoed in villancicos by successive chapelmasters at Segovia Cathedral in the later seventeenth century.
-In the 1670s, Miguel de Irízar set the villancico *si los sentidos queja forman del Pan divino*, later attributed to the Zaragozan poet Vicente Sánchez, for eight voices and instruments in grand polychoral style.
+In the 1670s, Miguel de Irízar set the villancico *si los sentidos queja forman del Pan divino*, later attributed to the Zaragozan poet Vicente Sánchez, for eight voices and instruments in grand polychoral style (E-SE: 18/19, 5/32).
+Irízar was born in 1634 and served at Segovia from 1671 until his death in 1684.
+A few decades later Irízar's successor, Jerónimo de Carrión (1660--1721), set the same text as a solo continuo song (E-SE: 28/25).

+The poem invites hearers to imagine the senses "filing a complaint" against the bread of the Eucharist because "what they sense is not by faith consented" (*porque lo que ellos sienten no es de fe consentido*, (ref float 'poem 'Si_los_sentidos-Sanchez)).
 [@Sanchez:LiraPoetica, XXX]
-Irízar was born in 1634 and served at Segovia from 1671 until his death in 1684.
-A few decades later Irízar's successor, Jerónimo de Carrión (1660--1721), set the same text as a solo continuo song.
-[@LopezCalo:Segovia, XXX]

-The poem invites hearers to imagine the senses "filing a complaint" against the bread of the Eucharist because "what they sense is not by faith consented," and in a motto that is repeated after each copla, the poem admonishes, "let the senses not resent it" (*no se den por sentidos los sentidos*), playing on the word for sense in several ways ((ref float 'poem 'Si_los_sentidos-Sanchez)).
+In a motto that is repeated after each copla, the poem admonishes, "let the senses not resent it" (*no se den por sentidos los sentidos*)---playing on the word for *sense* in several ways.
 Each of the coplas treats a different sense, following nearly the same order as in Calderón's play: Sight comes first, followed by Touch; next are Taste and Smell, and Hearing comes last and wins the day
 ((ref float 'table 'senses-order)).

 (insert float 'poem 'Si_los_sentidos-Sanchez)